michelderu/starship-enterprise/README.md

 To keep in-line with the cloud-based Astra solution, we utlize the following cloud-native solutions on AWS:
 - Lambda functions to create a true severless application.
 - Additionally the Simple Notification Service from AWS is used to inform service employees.
 - Finally Lambda Scheduled Events to run the service every minute.
 In order to package the application nicely in a devops environment https://serverless.com has been used.
 #### Python app
-For reference, and showing the flexibility of the Datastax platforn, there is also a Python app that monitors the sensor information.
+For reference, and showing the flexibility of the Datastax platform, there is also a Python app that monitors the sensor information and triggers alerts when needed.

 ## Data model design
 ### Keyspace